12 benefits in switching to Air Source Heat Pumps

 Long Life

 Air source heat pumps have a long lifespan, and with proper maintenance, they can be operational for up to 20 years.
-What’s more, is that air source heat pumps come with a standard 5-year warranty.
+There are some differences between manufacturers but the majority offer between 5 and 7 years warranty.

 No Fuel Storage

-No fuel storage is needed with air source heat pumps, because the fuel used is the outside air.
-Not relying on fuel such as oil or LPG means you can say goodbye to the cost of those fuels and the additional fees for fuel deliveries.
+No fuel storage is needed with air source heat pumps.
+Not relying on fuel such as oil or LPG means you can say goodbye to the cylinders or tank in your garden, the cost of those fuels and the additional fees for fuel deliveries.

 Solar Power

 Air source heat pumps can be powered by solar energy (using solar panels) instead of electricity from the grid.
-Most heat pumps are considered semi-renewable, as electricity is still required to run the system.
+So installing a heat pump and solar panels together is the perfect combination.

 Like to know more about the benefits?

 If you’d like more information on air source heat pumps, would like to make an enquiry or just ask a question.
-Please contact Wright Renewable Heating in Worksop, Nottinghhamshire today.
+Please contact Wright Renewable Heating in Worksop, Nottinghamshire today.
 We’re on hand and ready to help.
-Alternatively, please check out some of our related air source heat pump material and documentation from the quick links below